matteocarpi/wwtf/about.md

     'Process of a Performer' and in 2012, won the Short & Sweet Theatre Festival (Delhi) in the Best Play and Best Director categories.
 second_title: More about the collective

 ---
+The Whilst Walking Theatre Festival includes performances, theatrical experiments, and workshops, all pointing towards their unique use of a Theatre Lab setting.

+The Showcase is informed and inspired by the performer’s contemporary European contexts, alongside myths and the personal stories of the creators.
+The collective is for the first time present in front of Indian audiences exploring the universal appeal of creation methods.

+At the heart of the work is an exploration of physical ensemble in performance.
+By using the body as a physical tool for creation, they explore the idea of a collective unconscious.
+In connection with their training, they are a group that searches for organic, historical and mythical means of communication through the body in theatre.

+By being in a foreign context, the showcase becomes an intercultural exchange, inviting precise feedback that will develop the company’s strategies to question the function of performance worldwide.

+The festival will offer Workshops exploring the devising process used by the collective.
+But like with every devising group, the collective has a way of working that is malleable and welcoming to the participation of new members.
+This is a way for the group to share their methods of theatrical creation with young to mid-career artistes across India to evolve their shared performance vocabulary.

+The collective hopes that the exchanges with participants along the way will subsequently develop even the work that we present in each respective city.